nikvoronin/Xm4Battery/README.md

 - `WH-1000XM4 Hands-Free AG` - exact name for PnpEntity to get a __BATTERY LEVEL__ only.
 - `WH-1000XM4` - exact name for PnpEntity to get a __STATE__ of the xm4.

-> Actually, the app utilize templates like `W_-1000XM_` to generalize model of headphones (WH-1000XM3, WF-1000XM4, etc.)
+> The app actually uses naming templates such as `W_-1000XM_` to abstract and match various headphone models (e.g., WH-1000XM3, WF-1000XM4, etc.).

 <!-- omit in toc -->
 ### DEVPKEY_Device_DevNodeStatus

-> Instead of this bit flags, we can use [Is Connected](#is-connected) property to retrieve a connection status of xm4.
+> Instead of using these bit flags, we can use the [Is Connected](#is-connected-or-not) property to retrieve the connection status of the XM4.

 - Key = `{4340A6C5-93FA-4706-972C-7B648008A5A7} 2`
 - KeyName = DEVPKEY_Device_DevNodeStatus